Should I consolidate my pensions? The pros and cons

 Poor investment performance can happen for a variety of reasons.

-In older pension plans, you may be limited to a 'managed' pension fund run by the provider, which they may not have managed well or actively.
+In older pension plans, you may be limited to a 'managed' pension fund run by the provider, which the provider may not have managed well or actively.

 With other pensions, there may be a better choice of funds, but it may still be limited – some 'stakeholder' pension plans fall into this category.